Nesselwang: History

-In the year 1803 Nesslewang passed from the Bishop of Augsburg to the Kingdom of Bavaria.
+In 1803, Nesslewang passed from the Bishop of Augsburg to the Kingdom of Bavaria.

-In 1869 the town received the right for full self-government with a mayor and town council, a right which is still extant in the present day.
+In 1869, the town received the right for full self-government with a mayor and town council, a right which is still extant in the present day.

 Tourism

 The town and surrounding hamlets are home to some 3,600 people and are visited by about 73,000 holiday guests each year.
 During the winter the town is a ski resort with the lifts of the Alpspitzbahn starting directly in the town and carrying skiers nearly to the top of the Alpspitz.
-During summer the lift can also be used to reach the start points for a variety of walking tours as well as to reach the top of the summer sledge run.
-Mountain biking, swimming in the surrounding lakes and walking through the surrounding scenery are all popular summer pastimes.
-There is also an adventure swimming pool and a museum to visit.